Skip to main content

 • monday - Closed

-The "Tuesday Market" is a meeting place for local residents, summer visitors, and tourists.
-Welcome to join this relaxed, feel-good event.
+Tiistaitori is a warm-hearted meeting place for local residents, summer visitors, and travelers.
+You are warmly welcome to join this relaxed and cheerful event!

-The municipality sets up 6 sales stalls and 4 tents in the market, and the market is free for both sellers and visitors.
-Sellers can also bring their own furniture to designated spots.
-Besides the municipality, organizations and associations participate in the event, bringing their own themes.
+There are six sales booths and four tent spots available at the market, and participation is free of charge for both sellers and visitors.
+Sellers are also welcome to bring their own furniture to set up in the available spaces.
+Local organizations and associations will also take part, bringing their own themes and activities to the market.